 is a specialty journal of the "Frontiers in" journal series

-While this specialty journal has now closed, Frontiers in Evolutionary Neuroscience is a first-tier electronic journal devoted to understanding the evolution of neural processes, neuroanatomical structure, neural structure - function relationships, and cognition and behavior.
+While this specialty journal has now closed, Frontiers in Evolutionary Neuroscience its archive of articles represents its aim to understand the evolution of neural processes, neuroanatomical structure, neural structure - function relationships, and cognition and behavior.
 Brains regulate behavior and as such have been designed by evolution to solve specific adaptive problems faced by organisms during evolutionary history.
 Frontiers in Evolutionary Neuroscience is dedicated to publishing papers that lead the field in discovering mechanisms that have undergone selection pressures resulting in evolution (divergent or convergent) of structure or function that leads to a greater understanding of 1) the neural processes of animals and humans; 2) neuropsychiatric disease states and the paths in which normal neural processes have gone off course; 3) the genetics underlying variations across species in neurocomputational hardware and behavior; and 4) evolutionary underpinnings that gave rise to advanced social and cognitive capacities.
 Evolutionary neuroscience is the discipline poised to answer fundamental questions about the nature of the nervous system, such as the degree to which behavioral, cognitive, and neural modularity exists (e.g., domain specificity versus domain general processing); heritability and variations (species, regional, cultural, ethnic, and individual) in intellectual, social, and personality characteristics; make predictions about ancestral neural states (paleoneurology); and inform behavior and clinical modification programs from an evolutionary perspective.
-The journal welcomes submissions that tackle questions from a broad spectrum of disciplines and use myriad methodologies including, but not limited to: comparative genetics and genomics; investigations of allelic variations of behavior, cognition, and neural structure and function; comparative investigations of animal and human behavior that address the underlying cognitive and neural architecture; and functional neuroimaging studies that have been guided by an evolutionary framework.
+The journal features contributions that tackle questions from a broad spectrum of disciplines and use myriad methodologies including, but not limited to: comparative genetics and genomics; investigations of allelic variations of behavior, cognition, and neural structure and function; comparative investigations of animal and human behavior that address the underlying cognitive and neural architecture; and functional neuroimaging studies that have been guided by an evolutionary framework.

 Frontiers in Evolutionary Neuroscience welcomes submissions of the following tier 1 articles: Book Review, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology Report.

 All manuscripts must be submitted directly to Frontiers in Evolutionary Neuroscience, where they are peer reviewed by the associate and review editors of the specialty journal.

 Articles published in Frontiers in Evolutionary Neuroscience will be subject to the Frontiers evaluation system after online publication.
 Authors of published original research with the highest impact, as judged democratically by the readers, will be invited by the Chief Editor to write a prestigious Frontiers Focused Review - a tier 2 article.
 This is referred to as "democratic tiering".
 The author selection is based on article impact analytics of original research published in the Frontiers specialty journals and sections.
 Focused Reviews are centered on the original discovery, place it into a broader context, and aim to address the wider community across all of Neuroscience.